 - No Regulatory Body: Alabama doesn’t even have a state gaming commission.
 Setting one up would take time and political will.

-- Social & Moral Resistance: Gambling still has strong opponents in Alabama who raise concerns about addiction and other risks.
+- Social & Moral Resistance: Online casino gambling still has strong opponents in Alabama who raise concerns about addiction and other risks.

 - Tribal Opposition: The Poarch Band of Creek Indians run the state’s three tribal casinos, and they’d likely push back against anything that cuts into their revenue.